 Explore Killarney town centre and take a Jaunting Car (old traditional pony and trap) out to Killarney Lakes, Ross Castle.
 Visit the beautiful and scenic spot that is the Gap of Dunloe and Molls Gap.
-Also the Dingle Peninsula stretches Westward for 50 km (30 miles) from Tralee to Dunquin.
+Also the Dingle Peninsula stretches Westward for 50 km (30 miles) from Tralee and Annascaul. to Dunquin.
 The western end of the Peninsula has magnificent coastal scenery and is an Irish speaking district.
 Many famous festival are held in Kerry each year.
 Listowel has its Writers Week, Tralee offers the famous Rose Festival, Killorglin the Puck Fair

 Kerry know for its mystical landscape, folklore and history enjoy a visit to Muckross House and Gardens, Killarney National Park, Killarney Lakes, Torc Waterfall and Ross Castle and on in to Killarney town centre and find the Killarney Heritage Trail Hop on Hop off tour bus taking in many of Killarneys sights.
 Take the Ring of Kerry Tour and drive the Dingle Peninsula coast line.
 Tralee home to the Rose of Tralee festival and where you can also see the Blennerville Windmill.
 Caherciveen Heritage Centre located in an old police Barricks is close to Caherciveen's beautiful marina, Caherciveen, is an area with many Neolithic-Bronze pieces of interest ranging from megalithic wedge type tombs and standing stones.